Jiebss/Port-Statistics-Monitoring-Script/README.md

 # Port Statistics Monitoring Script
-A basic monitoring script written in PHP which utilizes SNMP to monitor port statistics.
+A basic monitoring script written in PHP which utilizes SNMP to monitor port statistics from network devices listed in the SQL database.

 I'd advice anyone that is going to use this to make sure that you fully understand how SNMP works.
 If you don't understand how it works then the 2 guides below might be able to help you out.
 - https://www.networkmanagementsoftware.com/snmp-tutorial/